What Happens After the Alert?Assign, track, and group alerts through incident management.

 We designed the incident screen to give you all the information you need in a single place.

 - Quickly check the incident status and who's working on it.

-- See not only which user is assigned, but the team's primary and secondary on-call resources so you know who to reach out to.
+- See not only which user is assigned, but the team's primary, secondary, and tertiary on-call resources so you know who to reach out to.